samkjohns/MemoryPalace/README.md

-# Memory Palace – An Object-Relational Mapping Library
+# Memory Palace

-Memory Palace provides an interface between a relational database and classes for Ruby applications.
+Memory Palace is an object-relational mapping library that provides an interface between a relational database and classes for Ruby applications.
 The library provides a class meant to be extended to provide the library's mapping conveniences.
 A subclass of MemoryPalaceBase represents a table in a database.

 Memory Palace relies on the philosophy of convention over configuration in establishing associations between models.
 Mappings may be defined explicitly, but following convention by default will save the developer time.